Reduce Your Child’s Risk of Choking on Food

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-I tell parents they need to be aware that if their child chokes on a hot dog, nuts or seeds, they’re much more likely to be hospitalized,” says pediatrician Richard So, MD.
-“It’s a more dangerous form of choking even though it’s not as common.
-Hot dogs are compressible and occlude the airway easily.
-Nuts and seeds are swallowed by handfuls and large amounts of them can become lodged in the airway.
+“But parents need to be aware that if their child chokes on a hot dog, nuts or seeds, they’re much more likely to be hospitalized,” says pediatrician Richard So, MD.
+“It’s a more dangerous form of choking even though it’s not as common.”

 Here a few tips to help prevent choking episodes:

-Take into account your child’s stage of development.
-For example, kids under 2 don’t have molars, so they can’t grind or crush food.
-Here’s where you really need to be careful with fresh fruits and vegetables like carrots that are very fibrous.
-Once your child turns 2, she may have all her teeth, but may have trouble swallowing different food items.
-Different shapes, sizes and textures can increase choking risks, and this can be a concern up to age 5.
+“Here’s where you really need to be careful with fresh fruits and vegetables like carrots that are very fibrous,” says Dr. So.
+“Once your child turns 2, they may have all their teeth, but may still have trouble swallowing different foods.
+Different shapes, sizes and textures can increase choking risks and this can be a concern up to age 5.”

-Cut the food into smaller pieces.
-Sounds obvious, but here size is important.
-Cut the food into pieces small enough so they can’t get stuck in your child’s throat.
-I tell parents the best size is about the quarter of the diameter of a hot dog or large carrot.
-It’s also a good idea to cut the food into triangular shapes to allow air to pass just in case the food does get caught in the child’s throat.
+“The best size is about a quarter of the diameter of a hot dog or large carrot,” says Dr. So.
+“It’s also a good idea to cut the food into triangular shapes to allow air to pass just in case the food does get caught in the child’s throat.
 For grapes, try cutting them into disks.”

-“Make sure they chew thoroughly.
-Don’t let them run around and play with food in their mouths.
-When kids sit and focus on what they’re doing, risks of choking goes down significantly.
+“Make sure they chew thoroughly,” he says.
+“Don’t let them run around and play with food in their mouths.
+When kids sit and focus on what they’re doing, risks of choking goes down significantly.”